 While it is rare to need to use ropes from shore.
 Having comfort and regular practice use ropes will allow you to use them when needed.
 We will do a separate article just on using ropes from shore since it is complicated and we cannot cover it in the depth it needs to be here.
 For the moment check out this commentary on z-rigs.

-While ropes are fun to play with they are rarely necessary to unwrap or unpin a raft.
+While knots and ropes are fun, they are rarely necessary to unwrap or unpin a raft.
 Many people jump to ropes from shore with a mechanical advantage too quickly.
 I have seen and heard about way more injuries from using mechanical advantage systems than from using in-raft techniques.
 While mechanical advantage has its place if you are using it most likely there is a way get the same result with less force.